-I am incredibly privileged to serve the church of Christ in a variety of ways, most specifically as assistant professor of New Testament and Dean of Students at Reformed Theological Seminary, Orlando (full-time) and as assistant pastor at River Oaks Church (PCA) (part-time).
+I am incredibly privileged to serve the church of Christ in a variety of ways, most specifically as assistant professor of New Testament and Dean of Students at Reformed Theological Seminary, Orlando (full-time) and as associate pastor at River Oaks Church (PCA) (part-time).

 In 2013 I graduated with a Master of Divinity from RTS (Charlotte campus).
 While at RTS, I served as teaching assistant for Dr. John W.P.
 Oliver (now retired) and as intern for Dr. Michael J. Kruger, President and NT Professor at RTS.
 From 2011 to 2013, I served as Adult Education and Discipleship intern at Uptown Church (PCA), where my wife and I had been members since 2007.

 Prior to pursuing the calling into ministry and further academic studies, I worked in a variety of corporate roles in management consulting, banking, and private equity.
 It was through a variety of influences at Uptown Church and input from my wife, friends, and family that I saw fit to undertake a new chapter of formal study of God’s Word.